-There’s just so many important questions to answer.
+There are just so many important questions to answer.
 I mean, what if I choose the wrong surfboard?
+Or a day and time with the wrong wind speed?
 I don’t wanna fall headfirst into the water at 10 knots.

 The kite’s flight in kitesurfing is affected by three metrics: the wind speed, the size of the wing, and your weight.

 The latter two are easily manageable (obviously), but “minimum required wind speed” has always had a question mark with different schools of thought.
 So, what’s the magic number?

 Wind Speed Requirement Based on Kite Size

 1. How much wind do you need for a 9m kite?

 The two questions that I’m asked the most are the amount of wind speed you need, for 9-meter and 12-meter kites.
 These two are a part of the “beginner hype” category.

 An average kitesurfer needs 15 to 20 knots (13 to 17.3 mph) of wind speed to kiteboarding with a 9-meter height.
 In comparison, heavy surfers (over 200lbs) will need 25 to 30 knots (21.7 to 26mph) for a kite this big.